Smartling/SmartlingHelp/_articles/manage-content/account-dashboard.md

 ## Watch Content

-Use the new **Watch** feature to mark any group of content you want to keep an eye on.
+Use the **Watch** feature to mark any group of content you want to keep an eye on.
 You can watch a whole project, a workflow or a single workflow step - either for a chosen language or for all languages.
 Click the **Eye** anywhere content appears in the dashboard to add content to your watch list.

 ![](/uploads/versions/smartling---summary-7---x----476-474x---.png)